 The shared market is generally structured in 4 different ways: assigned risk plan, joint underwriting association, reinsurance facility, and specialty auto insurance.

 Most states use an assigned risk plan (aka automobile insurance plan) that requires insurance companies to participate in offering insurance to high-risk drivers based on the total volume of auto insurance that they write within the state.
 So if a particular insurance company writes 10% of the automobile insurance plans within the state, then it is assigned 10% of the high-risk drivers.
 Naturally, the premiums in the assigned risk group are much higher than for safe drivers purchasing regular insurance – often, 2 to 3 times the average premium charged to safer drivers in the regular market, but at least the high-risk drivers can get coverage at a lesser price than they would otherwise be charged.

 The disadvantage to assigned risk plans is that insurers still suffer underwriting losses because even the higher premiums do not cover the losses associated with high-risk drivers.
 Hence, insurance companies must offset those losses by charging higher premiums to safer drivers than would otherwise be required.
 Also, high premiums cause many high-risk drivers to go without insurance, thereby potentially becoming a financial calamity to victims of their accidents.

-Specialty auto insurers are insurance companies that specialize in insuring high-risk drivers by charging high premiums for usually the minimum amount of coverage required by the state.
-The premiums charged 30 are contingent on the individual's driving record, including the number of accidents and moving traffic violations, usually over the past 3 years.
+Specialty auto insurers are insurance companies that specialize in insuring high-risk drivers by charging high premiums for the minimum coverage required by the state.
+The premiums charged are contingent on the individual's driving record, including the number of accidents and moving traffic violations, usually over the past 3 years.